 Why are baby teeth important?

 The primary or baby teeth provide space for permanent teeth to grow.
-They also help babies bite and chew properly and allow the jaw bones and muscles to develop properly.
-It is important for parents to care for their child’s baby teeth once they erupt.
-Brushing with a small infant toothbrush and a rice-sized amount of toothpaste keeps the teeth healthy.
-Children are more prone to cavities, so a good oral hygiene routine and healthy habits can prevent damage to both primary and permanent teeth.
+They also help babies bite and chew properly.
+Healthy primary teeth help jaw bones and muscles to develop correctly.
+Parents need to care for their child’s baby teeth once they erupt.

 When do baby teeth appear?